Adobe-Marketing-Cloud-Activation/WeRetailSite/README.md

 1. Open Terminal
 2. Edit your local host file as an Admin `sudo vi /etc/hosts`  _(enter admin password)_
 3. Press the letter `i` to enter interactive or editing mode
-4. Add the following line to the file:   `127.0.0.1            we.travel`
+4. Add the following as an entriely new line to the file:   `127.0.0.1            we.travel`
 5. Press the `esc` key to exit interactive or editing mode
 6. Save and close the file `:wq`
 7. Change directory to the user's home:  `cd ~/Desktop`